 Four case loading lines at Rushden pack over 66 million kilos of potatoes annually for Morrisons customers

-Brillopak designed the mechatronic Glove end effector to top load packs into containers in a different angle to how they are picked up.
+Brillopak designed the mechatronic glove end effector to load packs into containers at a different angle to how they are picked up

 Mechatronic hand that protects the pack

 Because of the design of the end effector it can be used to load Morrisons entire potato product range.
 Likened to a glove, the end effector works by enveloping each potato pack.
 By doing this it can accommodate the different sizes, weights and pack lumps for Morrisons’ extensive range - exceeding 14 SKUs in a typical season - without having to swap the tooling over.